lagimik/PartnerCrucible/_posts/2022-09-06-signaltonoise-launch.md

 The pace of change is relentless.
 Your social feeds are probably are overflowing with announcements, and opinions.
 There are a number sources, many of them excellent, that chronicle (or comment on) how all this is unfolding.
 However, identifying meaning paths forward , or finding real signal across these disparate points, is challenging.

 **signal:noise** aims to provide points of view from experts and practitioners to help you identify the paths that carry the most signal and can accelerate your digital (or cloud) ambitions.
-In doing so, the blob may challenge popular narratives, openly highlight uncertainty, and test your comfort levels for engaging at the edge.
+In doing so, the blog may challenge popular narratives, openly highlight uncertainty, and test your comfort levels for engaging at the edge.

 ## What
 ### signal:noise